8 Coed Recreational Flag Football Rules

 SPOT OF THE BALL

-The ball will be spotted where the body is at the time the ball carries flag is pulled.
-If the body crosses the plane of the goal line before the ball carriers flag has been pulled it will result in a touchdown.
+The ball will be spotted where the hips are at the time that the ball carrier’s flag is pulled.
+If the hips cross the plane of the goal line before the ball carrier’s flag has been pulled it will result in a touchdown.

 TURNOVERS